Srijita-31/Tic-Tac-Toe/README.md

 ## Features

-- **Interactive Gameplay**: Play against a friend in a classic Tic Tac Toe grid.
+- **Interactive Gameplay**: Play against in a classic Tic Tac Toe grid.
 - **Responsive Design**: The game is fully responsive and works on all screen sizes.
 - **Clean and Simple UI**: A minimalist interface for distraction-free gaming.